swiftlang/swift-evolution/proposals/0295-codable-synthesis-for-enums-with-associated-values.md

 }
 ```

-This allows these cases to evovle in the same manner as cases with associated values, without breaking compatibility.
+This allows these cases to evolve in the same manner as cases with associated values, without breaking compatibility.

 ### Synthesized code